RQISL/portfolio-project-5-robert-quinlan/README.md

 1.
     <details>
-        <summary>Click here to see screenshot and see Dash button and activate Category Painting page</summary>
+        <summary>Click here to see the screenshot and see the Dash button and activate the Category Painting page</summary>
         <img src="media/ReadMe/Manual testing/category-painting-link.png" alt=“Display to show where the Dash button to click to category painting link”>
         <img src="media/ReadMe/Manual testing/category-paint-page.png" alt=“Display to show Category Painting page”>
     </details>
 1.
      <details>
-        <summary>Click here to see screenshot and see any buttons on category painting page & activate Art Gallery page</summary>
+        <summary>Click here to see the screenshot and see any buttons on the category painting page & activate the Art Gallery page</summary>
         <img src="media/ReadMe/Manual testing/category-paint-colllect-button.png" alt=“Display to show the 'collections' button”>
         <img src="media/ReadMe/Manual testing/catgory-to-art-gallery-page.png" alt=“Display to show the Art Gallery page”>
     </details>